SimeonAT/GitBackupScripts/README.md

 ## Introduction

-This repository contains my Python scripts for backing up and restoring data on my self-hosted Gitea server.
+This repository contains my Python scripts for backing up and restoring the Git repositories hosted on my self-hosted Gitea server.

 These scripts can be used to back up repositories in any self-hosted Gitea server.